Loading...

 Operator context

 A host can be reachable while the web service is failing, or a web service can be healthy while ICMP is blocked by policy.
-Use ping and curl together to avoid false conclusions and to produce actionable evidence.
+Use ping and curl together to avoid false conclusions and produce actionable evidence.

 Objective